physicalrobot/vikalpaWebsite/_projects/escapingmaya.md

 - <span style="color:turquoise">असुर</span> (Titan) - Symbolizes jealousy and competitiveness.
 Beings here enjoy many pleasures but are constantly in conflict, driven by envy of the gods.

 - <span style="color:turquoise">तिर्यग्योनि</span> (Animal) - Embodies ignorance, instinct, and survival.
 Beings here are driven by basic needs and lack the capacity for higher reasoning or spiritual development.
+They are stagnated and complacent from being content.

 - <span style="color:turquoise">प्रेत</span> (Hungry Ghost) - Characterized by insatiable craving and addiction.
 Beings suffer from extreme hunger and thirst but cannot find satisfaction.